Nicole Kidman wore mismatched shoes to the Emmys, and it was no accident

 That's not quite what happened to Nicole Kidman at the 69th Annual Primetime Emmy Awards Sunday night ... at least, we're pretty sure that's not what led her to wear two shoes that don't appear to match.

 Take a quick look at those feet!
-San down past the "Big Little Lies" star's red, tea-length Calvin Klein dress and you'll see something unusual on the floor.
+Scan down past the "Big Little Lies" star's red, tea-length Calvin Klein dress and you'll see something unusual on the floor.

 Yep, those pink shoes look like they might be related to one another, but they are definitely different: One has the crystal bling on the foot strap, one on the ankle.